Reddone/case-ql/docs/intro.md

 ### Input

 For every *Filter* and *Modifier* provided by this library, there is a corresponding implicit *InputObjectType*.
 You can find these instances inside *InputTypeDefinition*.
-There is also an utility method *makeRelationFilterInputType* which you can use to create an *InputObjectType* for a *RelationFilter*.
+There is also a utility method *makeRelationFilterInputType* which you can use to create an *InputObjectType* for a *RelationFilter*.

-### Util

-There are also some utilities for common GraphQL queries, in particular:

-- *PageInfo*, an object including *hasPrevious*, *hasNext* and *total*, useful when dealing with pagination.
-The corresponding *ObjectType* can be found under *ObjectDefinition*.

-- *ListContainer[A]*, a container for a type *A* which includes a *Seq[A]* and a *PageInfo* object.
-It can be created from a *QueryResultSet[A]*, which is the equivalent of *ListContainer* on the SQL side.
-Two different classes are used because it's better to keep container and wrappers separate between the two worlds since entities can be mapped in different ways.

-- *Identifiable*, an utility trait containing an *id* method typed by Identity.
-Mixins for *Int*, *Long* and *String* are provided, and corresponding *InterfaceType* can be found under *ObjectDefinition*.

-- various *Argument* related to utilities described above.